 - Less than 10 employees

-Your limited company must meet at two of out the three eligibility criteria to qualify as a small company and deliver your company accounts under small company regime.
+Your limited company must meet at least two of out the three eligibility criteria to qualify as a small company and deliver your company accounts under small company regime.

 - The company's turnover must not be more than £6.5 million,